robinske/personal-site/_posts/2016-04-02-explaining-monads.markdown

 [Check out Part 2 where I dive into the details of the Free Monad.](http://blog.krobinson.me/posts/monads-part-2-the-free-monad)

 Sound interesting?
 Want to convince me of your metaphor?
-I'm talking more about this at [Scaladays](http://event.scaladays.org/scaladays-nyc-2016) in May - or send me a note on Twitter [@kelleyrobinson](https://www.twitter.com/kelleyrobinson)
+I'm talking more about this at [Scala Days](http://event.scaladays.org/scaladays-nyc-2016) in May - or send me a note on Twitter [@kelleyrobinson](https://www.twitter.com/kelleyrobinson)

 <div class="line"></div>